Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

 ## Mocking access to the properties of an `EventHubConsumerClient`

-When testing code that is dependent on the `EventHubConsumerClient`, a developer may want to determine a representative set of events, event properties, and contexts that their application could potentially see as outputs from the `EventHubConsumerClient`.
-Tests can mock each data type, and then set up the consumer client to output these representative scenarios, verifying the resulting behavior is as expected.
+When testing code that is dependent on the `EventHubConsumerClient`, a developer may want to create a known set of expected events and contexts to verify that their application consumes them correctly.
+Tests can mock the expected data and use it with the consumer client for these scenarios.

 ```C# Snippet:EventHubs_Sample11_MockingConsumerClient
 Mock<EventHubConsumerClient> mockConsumer = new();